Okemah, Oklahoma: Firsts

 The townsite was selected by two railroad surveyors, Perry Rodkey and H.R.
 Dexter.
 Dexter is credited with choosing the town name.
 They picked the site believing that two railroads, the Fort Smith and Western Railroad and the Ozark and Cherokee Central Railway (later the St. Louis and San Francisco Railway) would intersect there.
 While the former did build a line through the site, the latter never did.

 The town's first state-chartered bank began business the day of the opening, April 22, 1902, in a tent on the northwest corner of the present Fifth and Broadway (now City Hall).
 C. J. Benson was president.
 W. H. Dill was vice president and served as cashier.
 It became the First National Bank in 1903, but was liquidated in 1939, having failed due to the Dust Bowl and the Great Depression.

 J. E. Galloway was the first mayor; Perry Rodkey, first postman; E. D. Dexter, first hotel operator; Dill ran the first telephone company; John D. Richards had the first hardware store; McGee Brothers put in the first cotton gin; and E. E. Shook established the first lumberyard.
 The first church in the city was the North Methodist, at Sixth and Ash, but the first church service Baptist, presided over by the Rev. Black.
 The editor Charles Barnclaw published the first newspaper.

 Lynching

 Although a police force was organized in the town soon after its founding (a Mr. Franklin wore the first city policeman's badge), vigilantes were active during Okemah's early years.
 Law enforcement and justices of the peace were located some distance away.
 The vigilantes appeared to have had almost complete freedom of action.

 In 1911, a black woman, 35-year-old Laura Nelson, and her teenage son, L. D., were lynched by a mob of white men.
-Accused of killing a police officer in an altercation at their home near Paden, they were kidnapped from the Okemah county jail and hanged from a suspension bridge over the North Canadian River.
+Accused of killing a police officer in an altercation at their home near Paden, they were kidnapped from the Okfuskee county jail and hanged from a suspension bridge over the North Canadian River.